airxiechao/oarword/README.md

     3.3 copy 'WEB-INF' and 'META-INF' in 'oarword-java' into 'oarword'

-    3.4 build oarword-java's project and copy 'classes' into 'oarword/WEB-INF'
+    3.4 build oarword-java's project with jars in 'oarword-depend-lib.zip' and 'servlet-api.jar' and copy 'build/classes' into 'oarword/WEB-INF'

     3.5 unzip 'oarword-depend-lib.zip' and copy 'lib' into 'oarword/WEB-INF'